jhaytaslim/maartly/frontend/docs/BACKEND_INTEGRATION_COMPLETE.md

 ## Overview

-The Cognistock backend has been successfully integrated with all modules connected to the main application.
+The Maartly backend has been successfully integrated with all modules connected to the main application.
 This document provides a comprehensive guide for setup, testing, and deployment.

 ## ✅ Completed Modules